COST-ELTeC/ELTeC-geo/README.md

 The concept DOI for all versions of ELTeC-geo is the following: tbc.

-* XC.X.X, September 2024: The corpus contains XX novels encoded at level 1.
+* XC.X.X, September 2024: The corpus contains 29 novels encoded at level 1.